rabidanubis-swade/AnubisSWADE/content/index.md

 # Welcome to Sanguia
 In many ways, Sanguia represents a typical fantasy kitchen sink setting - it has elves, dwarves, humans, gods, dragons, and monsters.
 There are however a few central concepts that differentiate it from a ‘typical’ fantasy setting.

 Firstly, the Cultures of Sanguia are more important than the various races present there.
 Races modify a culture rather than being it - for example, a half-orc would likely exhibit the more rough aspects of their culture, but how that roughness would be displayed would differ for an Avaronian and Zephyral half-orc.
-Long-living elves would likely exhibit haughty attitudes whether or not they are Deltan or Svedtalan.
+Long-living elves would likely exhibit haughty attitudes whether or not they are Deltan or Svedtalan!

 Additionally, the Cosmology of the setting uses Ancient Mediterranean Mythologies (Egyptian, Sumerian, and Greek) as a base, then draws from other mythologies for flavor.
 Here are a few examples of these impacts:
 - The Afterlife rewards greatness rather than goodness, and those buried with expensive goods can get better deals.